Top 10 Online advertising services

 2015.
 Google Adwords will allow to target customers by email

-Google Customer Match is a new product designed to help you reach your highest-value customers on Google Search, YouTube, and Gmail.
-It allows you to upload a list of email addresses, which can be matched to signed-in users on Google in a secure and privacy-safe way.
-From there, you can build campaigns and ads specifically designed to reach your audience.
-Users can control the ads they see, including Customer Match ads, by opting out of personalized ads or by muting or blocking ads from individual advertisers through Google Ads Settings.
-Another way Customer Match can be used is to generate new business by showing ads to prospective customers with similar interests as the rewards members as they are on YouTube and Gmail.
+Google Customer Match introduces a fresh approach to connecting with your most valuable customers across Google Search, YouTube, and Gmail.
+This innovative product enables you to upload a list of email addresses, which are securely and privacy-consciously matched with signed-in Google users.
+Subsequently, you can create targeted campaigns and advertisements tailored to engage your specific audience.
+Users retain control over the ads they encounter, including Customer Match ads, by opting out of personalized ads or utilizing the options to mute or block ads from specific advertisers through Google Ads Settings.
+Additionally, Customer Match offers the opportunity to expand your customer base by showcasing ads to potential customers who share similar interests with your rewards members while they browse YouTube and Gmail.

 2015.
 Twitter launched Mobile Ads Manager